NethServer/docs/administrator-manual/en/webtop5.rst

 .. note::

-   * this type of personalisation is only valid for the user that performed the action
+   This type of customization is only valid for the user that performed the action.
-   * it is possible to mark a sender as trusted only if the shield is yellow.
+   It is possible to mark a sender as trusted only if the shield is yellow.

 The **admin user** can disable all or just some of the rules that are part of the PAS (ProActive Security), both for single users and groups.
 To do so, it is necessary to add a specific authorization (to the single user or the group of users) for the Service ``com.sonicle.webtop.mail (Mail)`` and for the ``PRO_ACTIVE_SECURITY`` resource: